Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 The best way to remind your clients to pay an invoice is to send them a series of payment reminder emails.

-By using payment reminder software like HoneyBook, you can make your life much easier by automating email templates to send out on a predetermined schedule.
+Using payment reminder software like HoneyBook, you can make your life much easier by automating email templates to send out on a predetermined schedule.
 For example, you can send a polite email reminder for payment a week before the invoice is due, on the day the invoice is due, and two days after it’s due if the client still hasn’t paid.

-Include the following information in your payment reminders:
+When politely reminding someone of payment, you should include the following information in your payment reminders:

 - Use clear subject lines